πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Registered ACL Specialists

-All ACL rehabilitation delivered by College of Physiotherapists of Ontario-registered clinicians with advanced musculoskeletal and sports rehabilitation training.
+All ACL rehabilitation delivered by CPO-registered clinicians with advanced musculoskeletal and sports rehabilitation training.

 Criteria-Based Return to Sport